qichengkk/GcData-CourseProject/CodeBook.md

 Please note:

-1. To extract only the measurements on the mean and standard deviation for each measurement, only columns with names that contain "mean" or "std" are selected.
+1. To extract the measurements on the mean and standard deviation for each measurement, only columns with names that contain "mean" or "std" are selected.
 2. To appropriately label the data set with descriptive names, gsub() function is used to change variable names, where "-" is replaced with "." and "()" is removed.